 Antoine graduated from the University of Liège in Belgium, with a Master's degree in electro-mechanical & energy engineering.
 Antoine worked at the Coca-Cola Company for 16 years.
 Between July 2011 - December 2016 he held the position of global program director of Coca-Cola’s sustainable refrigeration program.
 Prior to that, Antoine performed as the maintenance manager and worked in various departments including engineering, design and innovation, quality control and telecommunication.

 Andy is a registered professional engineer in Alaska and owner of YourCleanEnergy consulting in Anchorage.
 He has significant experience in the financial evaluation and design of renewable energy systems and energy efficiency improvements.
-He has lived and worked in Alaska since 1998 and has focused for the past twelve years on identifying and designing cost effective renewable energy systems for commercial, municipal, and community clients.
+He has lived and worked in Alaska since 1998 and has focused for the past fourteen years on identifying and designing cost effective renewable energy systems for commercial, municipal, and community clients.
 Andy is a graduate in environmental engineering from Penn State University and worked previously as a project engineer for Buchart-Horn in Pennsylvania; Black & Veatch in San Diego, Lusaka, and Boston; and for HDR Alaska.